fkie-cad/Logprep/README.md

 Logprep processes incoming log messages with a configured pipeline that can be spawned multiple times via multiprocessing.
 The following chart shows a basic setup that represents this behaviour.
-The pipeline consists of three processors the `Dissector`, `Geo-IP Enricher` and the `Dropper`.
+The pipeline consists of three processors: the `Dissector`, `Geo-IP Enricher` and the `Dropper`.
-Each pipeline runs concurrently and takes one event from the its `Input Connector`.
+Each pipeline runs concurrently and takes one event from it's `Input Connector`.
 Once the log messages is fully processed the result will be forwarded to the `Output Connector`, after which the pipeline will take the next message, repeating the processing cycle.